queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 [The code](https://github.com/cloudfoundry/grootfs/blob/afb5cee1eb3b8c767f6a07c0b36a9f36e666d2dd/store/filesystems/overlayxfs/driver.go#L683-L685) between those two log lines was doing a `syscall.Unmount` and nothing more.

-Now that this was looking like a kernel thing and not a Garden/CF thing, we needed to tighten our testing loop.
+Now that this was looking more like a kernel thing and not a Garden/CF thing, we needed to tighten our testing loop.

 # **3: Reliable Reproduction**